rshipp/misc-bash/README.md

 ##Descriptions:

 #bundle
-My version of the traditional 'bundle' shell script, similar to GNU 'shar'.
-Includes built-in file integrity checking; can use tar, xz, gzip, etc; creates a plain-text, self-extracting shell script 'archive' that can be used to transport files of any type; and more.
+My version of the traditional `bundle` shell script, similar to GNU `shar`.
+Includes built-in file integrity checking; can use tar, xz, gzip, etc; creates a plain-text, self-extracting shell script "archive" that can be used to transport files of any type; and more.
 See README.bundle.

 #clamcolor
 A colorized wrapper for clamscan, in bash.

 #countdown
-A simple 'for' loop that counts down in seconds from any numerical value specified as an argument to the script.
+A simple `for` loop that counts down in seconds from any numerical value specified as an argument to the script.

 #eicargen